Structure and symmetry of the Gross-Pitaevskii ground-state manifold: Introduction

 The Gross--Pitaevskii energy functional and the underlying equations form a central mathematical model in quantum physics.
 They were originally introduced to describe Bose--Einstein condensates (BECs), where a large number of bosonic particles occupy the same quantum state at extremely low temperatures.
 Due to their ability to capture collective quantum behavior, these models have found applications in several areas, including cold atom physics, nonlinear optics, astrophysical modeling, and the study of quantum fluids and turbulence \cite{1995Observation,2014Intro,2013Quan, K1995Bose,2000Fuzzy,Klaers2010Bose}.
 For example, related equations appear in nonlinear optics to describe light propagation in nonlinear media, while in astrophysics they are used in models where macroscopic quantum coherence is expected, such as ultra-light dark matter or superfluid phases inside neutron stars.
 Moreover, the Gross--Pitaevskii equation provides an important framework for investigating vortex dynamics and energy transfer processes in quantum turbulence.

-Accordingly, the computation and characterization of minimizers of the Gross--Pitaevskii energy functional are of central relevance in the mathematical description of BECs and related quantum systems.
+Accordingly, the structure and characterization of minimizers of the Gross–Pitaevskii energy functional are of central importance, both for the mathematical analysis of Bose–Einstein condensates and related quantum systems, and for their reliable numerical computation.
 From a mathematical standpoint, these minimizers arise from a constrained variational problem under an $L^2$ normalization condition.
 Following the presentation in the survey by Bao et al.~\cite{2013Mathematical}, the dimensionless Gross--Pitaevskii energy functional in a rotating frame is defined by

 where $\phi$ denotes the macroscopic wave function describing the quantum state of the condensate.
 Furthermore, $\bm{x}\in\mathbb{R}^d\ (d=2,3)$ denotes the spatial variable, with $\bm{x}=(x,y)^{\top}$ in two dimensions and $\bm{x}=(x,y,z)^{\top}$ in three dimensions.
 The trapping potential $V(\bm{x})$ (that confines the particles) is real-valued and satisfies $\lim_{|\bm{x}|\to\infty}V(\bm{x})=\infty$.
 The rotation component is described by the angular momentum operator $\mathcal{L}_z=-\ci(x\partial_y-y\partial_x)$ together with the rotation frequency $\Omega\ge0$.
 The notation $\overline{\phi}$ denotes the complex conjugate of $\phi$.
 The nonlinear particle interaction term is given by